annaquaglieri16/RNA-Seq-and-adapters--STAR-vs-Subjunc/README.md

-Tips on aligning RNA-Seq tips with adapter contamination: STAR vs Subjunc
+Tips on aligning RNA-Seq with adapter contamination: STAR vs Subjunc
 =========================================================================

    * [How the worries started](#how-the-worries-started)